 4) Select and prepare your recommenders

 Who you select to write your letters of recommendation is a key decision in the application process.
 It can be tempting to select the person with the most prestigious resume or the person easiest to discuss your business school plans with.
 I encourage you instead to carefully weigh your options and choose recommenders who know you best, can write great letters and can compare you to other applicants.
-For more on this, read our top 5 tips for selecting your recommenders.

 Once you have selected the right person, you also have to prepare them carefully.
 We often hear of candidates who ask someone to write the letter, ensure it gets submitted and call it a day.
 This can be a big mistake!
 Your role in the LOR process should be much more involved than this.
 See our tips on arming your recommenders to write the best letters possible.